mrenyard/RAMP/www/assets/func/docs/intro.md

 FUNC.modsPath = '/assets/func/mods/';
 ```

-As you wish to use more modules accross your website/application
+As you wish to use more modules across your website/application
 you will want to register them by adding new `FUNC.init.resgister`
-statements above `FUNC.init.run()` and below any dependances.
+statements above `FUNC.init.run()` and below any dependancies.
 ```javascript
 FUNC.init.register([HtmlClassName:string], [FuncModule:string]);
 ```